ACEMS/ECRretreat2017Nov/report.md

 We also discussed that ACEMS should promote data sharing, and could perhaps use services such as:

-- DOI issuing service (in line with “Good Enough Practices in Scientific Computing”), like ANDS: http://www.ands.org.au/
+- DOI issuing service (in line with "Good Enough Practices in Scientific Computing"), like ANDS: http://www.ands.org.au/
 - ANDS provides a directory to various data portals https://researchdata.ands.org.au/theme/open-data https://researchdata.ands.org.au/search/#!/class=collection/access_rights=open/

-### Session 18 - Egg Packing Competition
+## Session 18 - Egg Packing Competition

 The egg packing competition was a competition (with prizes!) made available to ACEMS students.
 After some interest from some of the Postdocs, a separate competition was also made available to that group.
 The basic page for the problem is [here](https://acems.org.au/2017-student-competition) and the page created for the Postdocs is [here](https://acemsproblemsolvingcomp2017.wordpress.com).
 In both cases, the goal is the same - given a set of points on a 2D square, each with an associated circle of given radius, we must find the largest number of these circles we can "turn on" in order to maximise the area covered.
 This is referred to as "egg packing" because the provided application was a set of locations for a frog to lay her eggs such that the maximum number of eggs would be able to grow to full size.
 To give an idea of the scope of the problem, the postdoc competition involved 100,000 possible sites, and good solutions were turning on 2100+ sites - there are a very large number of possible combinations and only a small fraction of the sites will end up turned on.